THE PREDICTIVE ANALYTICS OPERATION

-This course is designed to be taken independently, yet is part of a larger course series that covers a 6-Phase Model Development Methodology for low-risk, high-impact projects.
-The scope of this course extends to the second and third phases: Prepare and Build.
+This course is designed to be taken independently, yet is part of a larger series that covers The Modeling Agency’s entire Modeling Practice Framework™ (see illustration) for low-risk, high-impact implementation.
+This event covers the Fourth Phase of the Seven-Phase Modeling Practice Framework: Model.

 WHO SHOULD ATTEND

-- Data Scientists: who desire to extend their analytical toolbox and underscore the scientist aspect of the role with formal process and hands-on methodological practice
+- Data Scientists: who desire to extend their analytical toolbox with formal process and methodological practice at the organizational level

 - Big Data Analysts: who are under increasing pressure to transform their deluge of data from a liability to an asset